COMMUNITY SUPPORT SERVICES, INC

 ~ longevity and experience of direct care providers

-~ internal systems to ensure quality services and supports
+~ internal systems to ensure quality services and support

 ~ the types of services offered